beartype/plum/README.md

 ### Parametric Types

-The parametric types `typing.Tuple`, `typing.List`, `typing.Dict`, and
+The parametric types `typing.Tuple`, `typing.List`, `typing.Dict`,
-`typing.Iterable` can be used to dispatch on respectively tuples, lists, dictionaries, and iterables with particular types of elements.
+`typing.Iterable`, and `typing.Sequence` can be used to dispatch on respectively tuples, lists,  dictionaries, iterables, and sequence with particular types of elements.
 Importantly, the type system is *covariant*, as opposed to Julia's type system, which is *invariant*.